Fluffy green moss is nature’s understated masterpiece.

 You can grab preserved moss for art projects easily on Etsy.

-And if you fancy getting your hands mossy and going the DIY route, you can check out my guide for instructions on how to preserve moss yourself.
+And if you fancy getting your hands mossy and going the DIY route, you can check out my guide for instructions on preserving moss yourself.

 Where to Buy Moss Art (& Kit)